 And it doesn’t stop there.
 Better visibility of the progress of a project can also provide peace of mind for the customer and increase confidence in the integrator’s approach to the project.
 A cloud-based life cycle management suite makes it easier for customers to get involved, provide instant feedback, raise tickets, and resolve outstanding issues through all stages of design, installation, and post-sale maintenance.

 Recurring revenue strategies are the key to long-term, sustainable growth.
 Many top integration companies already benefit from implementing effective service contracts and maintenance strategies with customers.

 The best part: these strategies aren’t designed to replace or inhibit your ability to acquire new customers through your preferred medium (RFP, cold calling, etc.).

 Instead, service contracts and maintenance agreements can provide a way to generate stable monthly income by dispersing an in-house resource — your service team — over a wide number of customers and contracts with no potential downside.

 It wouldn’t make sense to have a dedicated service department for a single service contract.
 However, that department becomes far more profitable when the same resources required to run a single department are spread over two dozen contracts that each require similar levels of support and maintenance.

 You can achieve this by standardizing and digitizing your processes through cloud-based security lifecycle management platforms.
 With precise data, more accessibility, and more accessible communication channels, you can dramatically improve the customer experience.

 If you’re looking to maximize revenue through recurring services and want to jumpstart your progress, SiteOwl can help.
-Get in touch with our team to learn more about everything our platform has to offer.
+Contact our team to learn more about everything our platform offers.